 "If I stop volunteering, stop working (in) this capacity, they've won.
 Right?
 The people that are trying to do whatever they're doing, they've won.
 So, the way to combat that negativity is for me to keep showing up at the best way possible," Jennings said.

-Hannah Hardin, another chief judge, echoed Jennings, saying that concerns around election safety strengthen her resolve to volunteer.
+Hannah Hardin, another chief judge, echoed Jennings, saying that concerns around election safety strengthen her resolve to be an election worker.

 "I really feel strongly that one of the key tenants of our society is the rule of law, and part of that is free and fair elections," Hardin said.
 "I wanted to make sure that I could volunteer my time in a way that ensured everyone had access to those elections."